waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 ## I. Strategic Plan
 *   **Primary Goal: Find and defeat the Ecruteak City Gym Leader.**
-    *   **Status:** Currently in Goldenrod City to buy Repels.
-I believe Morty has returned to the Ecruteak Gym after the legendary beast event in the Burned Tower.
+    *   **Status:** Morty is likely back in the Ecruteak Gym after the Burned Tower event.
+Need to acquire Repels before returning.
 *   **Secondary Goal: Acquire Repels to explore the Burned Tower safely.**
-    *   **Status:** In progress.
-Currently in Goldenrod City to purchase Repels.
+    *   **Status:** The Goldenrod Dept. Store does not sell Repels.
+New plan is to find a standard Poké Mart in Goldenrod City.
 *   **Tertiary Goal: Investigate the mystery of the legendary beasts.**
-    *   **Status:** Witnessed the awakening of Raikou, Entei, and Suicune.
+    *   **Status:** Witnessed their awakening.
 Eusine is also tracking them.

 ## II.
 Game Systems & Mechanics